 top of page

-Opening the ChesterWye Center
+Opening the Chesterwye Center

 Dr. Harry Rhodes, retired Superintendent of Queen Anne’s County Schools, officiated at the groundbreaking in 1978 for a new day activities and support building on three acres of land donated by Grasonville businessman Thomas Ewing in memory of his mother Katie Cray Ewing.

-The first Dinner Auction in 1978 honored the Ewing Family and began a tradition which has endured over 40 years.
-The new Chesterwye Center opened in 1980 with 22 adult participants, some of whom lived in ChesterWye homes and others who enjoyed day programs at the center.
+The first dinner auction in 1978 honored the Ewing Family and began a tradition which has endured over 40 years.
+The new Chesterwye Center opened in 1980 with 22 adult participants, some of whom lived in Chesterwye homes and others who enjoyed day programs at the center.

 The History of the ChesterWye Center and Foundation